• Skip to primary navigation

 This was a pretty easy meal to make and it was delicious to eat.
 I used up a lot of food that needed to be used, so the evening’s meal was a win-win.
 Italian sausage stuffed zucchini boats were dang good.

-And be sure to check out these tasty recipes:
+And be sure to check out these Italian inspired recipes:

 • Cheesy Italian Dunkers